-'an environmentally sensitive area' - broke all national environmental regulations.
-However, one woman in Broga, Alice Lee, who had very little understanding of English and was better versed in the Malay language, but more so in Mandarin, took the lead in obtaining through the Internet the information that she and her farming family needed on the Ebara Corporation, the company which held the contract to design and construct the gasification-type incinerator in Malaysia, which disturbingly is still in a pilot stage in Japan and that, too, in much smaller capacities.
-Alice networked and gained support of the nearby communities in Semenyih and of lawyers for legal aid.
-Her efforts are bearing fruits today, as the issue is no longer one that concerns only the poor Malaysian Chinese farming community in Broga but has become an issue that concerns all Malaysian races within and around that area.
-The Prime Minister's Office has now asked the housing and local government ministry to clarify certain points raised in a memorandum submitted by Kampung Broga residents demanding that the 1500 tonne incinerator plant project nearby be permanently scrapped (Theophilus 2005).
+lawyers for legal aid.
+Her efforts are bearing fruits today as the issue is no longer one that concerns only the poor Malaysian Chinese farming community in Broga but it has become an issue that concerns all Malaysian races within and around that area.
+The Prime Minister's Office has now asked the housing and local government ministry to clarify certain points raised in a memorandum submitted by Kampung Broga residents demanding that the 1,500-tonne incinerator plant project nearby be permanently scrapped.73

 Broga in Malaysia is an example of how the private sector seeks markets at the expense of the poor.
-It is also an example of how the lack of media freedom and lack of diversity of media ownership impacts what and how information is presented.
-This is the impoverishing reality of globalisation.
-In this particular case, Japanese companies, with backing from their government, were seeking new markets outside of Japan for their incinerators, deceivingly selling them as 'sustainable' and 'environment-friendly' solutions for handling waste.
-If it had not been for their ability to access information through the Internet and analyse it in their contextual situation, the citizens of Broga in Malaysia would probably have been doomed to further impoverishment at the expense of their livelihood, potential income, health and social inclusion.
+It is also an example of how the lack of media freedom and lack of diversity of media ownership impacts what and how information is presented.74 This is the impoverishing reality of globalization.
+In this particular case, Japanese companies, with backing from their government75, were seeking new markets outside Japan for their incinerators76, deceivingly selling them as "sustainable" and "environment-friendly" solutions for handling waste.
+If it had not been for their ability to access information through the Internet and analyse it to their contextual situation, the citizens of Broga in Malaysia would have probably been doomed to further impoverishment at the expense of their livelihood, potential income, health and social inclusion.

-Since the completion of a 25-minute documentary entitled 'Clean Shit' (now renamed 'Alice Lives Here'), the hearing of the suit has been adjourned once more.
+Since the completion of a 25-minute documentary entitled "Clean Shit" (now renamed "Alice Lives Here")77, the hearing of the suit has been adjourned once more.
 Alice Lee's locus standi to represent the people of Broga has been disputed.
 She is not a land owner, although a resident of Broga.
-Their interim stop-work order has also expired and work on the project has been revived.
+Their interim stop work order has also expired and work on the project has been revived.
 Recently, the Land Office has aggressively begun the process of acquiring people's land for the project.
-A total of sixty eight land owners, including Alice's mum, have been directly affected.
+A total of 68 land owners including Alice's mom has been directly affected.